Comparing Equitrans Midstream (NYSE:ETRN) & NGL Energy Partners (NYSE:NGL)

-Equitrans Midstream (NYSE:ETRN – Get Rating) and NGL Energy Partners (NYSE:NGL – Get Rating) are both oils/energy companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their profitability, earnings, institutional ownership, valuation, risk, analyst recommendations and dividends.
+Equitrans Midstream (NYSE:ETRN – Get Rating) and NGL Energy Partners (NYSE:NGL – Get Rating) are both oils/energy companies, but which is the superior business?
+We will compare the two businesses based on the strength of their risk, institutional ownership, dividends, valuation, earnings, profitability and analyst recommendations.

-This table compares Equitrans Midstream and NGL Energy Partners’ gross revenue, earnings per share (EPS) and valuation.
+This table compares Equitrans Midstream and NGL Energy Partners’ revenue, earnings per share and valuation.

 |Gross Revenue